daos-stack/daos/docs/release/support_matrix_v2_2.md

 Each DAOS client needs a network port on the same high-speed interconnect that the DAOS servers are connected to.
 Multiple high-speed network ports per DAOS client are supported.
+Note that a single task on a DAOS client will always use a single network port, but when multiple tasks per client node are used then the DAOS agent will distribute the load by allocating different network ports to different tasks.

 ## Operating Systems supported for DAOS Servers